JEAN-LOUIS FLORENTZ INTERNATIONAL ORGAN GREAT PRICE

 Foreign candidates must hold the equivalent of a DEM (the highest diploma awarded by an officially recognised Academy of Music from one of the French regions or departments).

-- An audio CD or digital file recording of Scherzo extrait de la quatrième symphonie de Charles-Marie Widor and Trio en ré mineur BWV 583 de Johann Sebastian Bach (compulsory piece) with a signed attestation that the recording is the candidate’s own playing.
+• An audio CD or digital file recording of the Toccata en fa majeur, BWV 540 de Johann Sebastian Bach de Johann Sebastian Bach (compulsory piece) with a signed attestation that the recording is the candidate’s own playing.
 Any editing will invalidate the candidate’s application.

 > Sending of the registration form by post in: CSPO 34 avenue Jean Lurçat 49240 AVRILLE – FRANCE